dudi709/extract-objects-from-image/README.md

 - Download pretrained [model](https://drive.google.com/file/d/19XC9ujio7AwpT52tcWiUmaoxoDWdjrQw/view?usp=sharing) file and place it under the `model/` directory.
 - You can select the objects you want to cut from the images by changing the default value of the `objects_to_extract` argument found in the [main.py](https://github.com/dudi709/extract-objects-from-image/blob/main/main.py) file.

-After running the program you can find your outputs under the `outputs/` directory.
+After running the program you can find your output under the `output/` directory.

 ## License